Bliqlegend/Covid-19-prediction/README.md

 •	Figure how this spread has progressed over a period of time, We plotted the confirmed cases
 •	 Looked at the progression of recovered, death and active cases as well.
 •	Looking at how this virus has spread across India so far by plotting the four India specific time-series and annotating those with the events manually.
-•	Now modelling and predicting Covid-19 cases using SIR
+•	Now modelling and predicting Covid-19 cases using SIR model

 Motivation: